erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 I'm enjoying having this international stock in my portfolio.
 Includes added bonuses like a stake in The Pokemon Company and the Seattle Mariners baseball team, plus a semi-annual dividend.
 I have been loving the ["Nintendo Today!" app](https://www.nintendo.com/us/store/products/nintendo-today-mobile/?srsltid=AfmBOor9ScrJgzMyLeOriEzFUitceiCOpHfL-K4HdLHW7O16YyVWRE45) to keep up with happenings.
-It makes you realize the depth of their IP.
-It's helped me see how good they are at building hype for events like Switch 2 previews and "Nintendo Direct".
+It makes you realize the depth and breadth of their IP.
+It's also showcased how good they are at building hype for events like Switch 2 previews and "Nintendo Direct".
+For example, the Donkey Kong Bananza Nintendo Direct seemed to make a big splash online for the game before it released.
+From my anecdotal observation, the game has been praised by its players online.
+These type of high profile game releases will drive more console sales also.

 **RAYJ**